-From that first high school website to today, the through-line remains unchanged: make complex design simple and useful.
+From that first high school website to today, the through-line remains unchanged.
+Make complex design simple and useful.

 In addition to having a sharp eye for design, typography, and aesthetics, I aim to introduce new perspectives and techniques into the design process.